oils-for-unix/oils/doc/j8-notation.md

 But just like JSON isn't only for JavaScript, J8 notation isn't only for Oils.
 Any language that has a JSON library should also have a J8 library.

-(Historical note: J8 Notation replaced the very similar [QSN](qsn.html) design in January 2024.
-QSN wasn't as consistent with both JSON and YSH code.)
+(Note: J8 Notation replaced the similar [QSN](qsn.html) design in January 2024.
+QSN wasn't as compatible with both JSON and YSH code.)

 <div id="toc">
 </div>